DINA-Web/classifications-ng-docker/README.md

 -   make clean ... use this for cleaning out and removing stuff completely
 -   make stop ... use this to stop a running system
 -   make up ... use this to start a stopped system
--   make data ... use this to load test data (Lepidoptera tab separated values by default)

 ## Loading content